 Compared with other parts of the world, the Nordic region is endowed with vast renewable energy resources - and the Nordic people have proved adept at utilising the opportunities these present.

-Hydropower provides more than half of all electricity generated and is increasingly being supplemented by biomass and wind.
+Hydropower provides more than half of all electricity generated and is increasingly being supplemented by biomass, wind and solar.
 Heat is primarily produced from electricity, district heating (which is to a large extent generated from renewable energy sources) and biomass.

 The transport sector poses the greatest challenge when it comes to further decarbonisation of the Nordic energy system.
 Substantial achievements have been made in the deployment of electric vehicles in Norway and biofuels in Sweden and Finland.
-Nevertheless, the transport sector still accounted for some 45% of all energy-related CO2 emissions in 2016.
-Electrification and further deployment of variable renewables such as wind and solar power are likely to become the key in the green transformation of the energy system. 🗭 The way ahead
+Nevertheless, the transport sector still accounted for some 36% of all Nordic GHG emissions in 2017.
+Electrification and further deployment of variable renewables such as wind and solar power are likely to become the key in the green transformation of the energy system.